 There is also a great degree of variation in poverty within each Kent district.
 Seven of the 12 Kent districts have MSOAs which are in both the national highest and lowest 20% of households in poverty, illustrating that areas with relatively high poverty levels are located close to areas with relatively low levels.
 This is particularly apparent in Shepway, where 23% of the district's MSOAs are within England's highest 20% in poverty, and yet 15% are within England's lowest 20% in poverty.
-The highest levels of deprivation are seen by communities living within the district of Thanet, Swale, Medway and Dartford and Gravesham (figure 5).
-There are areas of high deprivation within Swale CCG, particularly on the Isle of Sheppey. (figure 6).
+The highest levels of deprivation are seen by communities living within the district of Thanet, Swale, Medway and Dartford and Gravesham (figure5).
+Shepway and Dover communities within South Kent Coast CCGs have high rates of deprivation (figure6).